 Guanajuato, Mexico – Most Beautiful City in the World

 Today, the heart of the city is Plaza de la Paz, anchored by stunning Nuestra Senora de Guanajuato Basilica.
 Just one of more than 35 old churches in the city, the Basilica glitters gold in the late afternoon sun, framed by exotic furry green plants and tall black sculptures.
 Around the corner, Jardin de la Union is the favorite gathering place for locals.
-From the outdoor cafes to the steps of Romanesque Teatro Juarez, where crowds gather each night to watch street performers perfect their acts, this plaza bustles with activity into the wee hours.
+From the outdoor cafes to the steps of Romanesque Teatro Juarez, where crowds gather each night to watch street performers, this plaza bustles with activity into the wee hours.

 A remarkable feature of Guanajuato are its tunnels, which divert vehicles beneath the city.
 This was not planned; the city was built over the Guanajuato River, which flowed through tunnels beneath the city.
 However, after years of raising buildings to accommodate repeated flooding, a dam was constructed and the river was redirected into underground caverns.
 The empty tunnels were paved with cobblestones and lit for automobile traffic, leaving many of the upper level streets for pedestrians.

-From its historic center, narrow curving streets and steep staircases climb past jewel-tone houses that cling precariously to valley walls.
+From the historic center, narrow curving streets and steep staircases climb past jewel-tone houses that cling precariously to valley walls.
 Every step brings another delight: doorways open to lushly landscaped interior courtyards, murals decorate long stretches of wall, boughs thick with salmon and magenta Bougainvilla overhang sidewalks.

 This article is part of the Lonely Planet Blogsherpa Travel Blog Carnival, where this week’s topic is “magical/memorable city experiences.”
 If you wish to read about Blogsherpa’s favorite cities, cruise on over to Travel With Den Den, the travel blog of Denise Pulis, who is hosting this week’s carnival.